wilsonmar/wilsonmar.github.io/_posts/2018-12-28-azure-devops.md

 ## Products and Services

-The course catalog says they cover 6 technologies:
+The course catalog says it covers 6 technologies:

-   1. VSTS (Visual Studio Team System)
+   1. VSTS (Visual Studio Team System), which has been deprecated.
-   2. "Visual Studio"
+   2. "Visual Studio" 2017/2019
-   3. <a href="#ACS">Azure Container Service (ACS)</a>
+   3. <strong>Azure Container Service (ACS)</strong> is like Docker and rkct (from Red Hat, pronounced like "rocket").
    4. <a href="#AppInsights">Application Insights</a>
-   5. Selenium
+   5. Selenium (for functional testing)
    6. Operations Management Suite (OMS)
    <br /><br />

-But Azure DevOps also makes use of other Azure services and client executables:
+PROTIP: Azure DevOps also makes use of other Azure services and client executables:

-* <strong>IAM</strong> access manager
+* Azure <strong>IAM</strong> access manager

 * <a target="_blank" href="https://app.vssps.visualstudio.com/_signedin">https://app.vssps.visualstudio.com/</a>
    Visual Studio is <a target="_blank" href="https://aex.dev.azure.com/me?mkt=en-US">AEX.dev.azure.com</a>